tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/client-protocol.md

 ```

 ## Read request
 Users send [read requests](../../../platform/hotpocket/read-req.md) when they need an immediate response.
-Read requests execute contracts in read-only mode and returns an output to the user.
+Read requests execute contracts in read-only mode and return an output to the user.

 ### Read request
 This contains the input content and an id.